Mushroom Risotto Vegan | This is how creamy enjoyment tastes

 • Toppings

-• fresh parsley, vegan parmesan, freshly ground black pepper
+• fresh parsley, vegan Parmesan, fresh black pepper

 • Notes

 No!
-That would remove the starchy layer around the rice grain — and you need that starch for the creamy sauce.
-If you wash it off, your vegan mushroom risotto will still taste good, but it won’t be as wonderfully creamy.
+In this way you remove the starch layer around the rice grain, which you absolutely need for the creamy sauce.
+If you remove this starch, your mushroom risotto (vegan) will still be tasty, but no longer as wonderfully creamy.

-A traditional mushroom risotto recipe isn’t vegan, as it typically contains cheese and other animal-based ingredients.
-In our version of the classic, we skip all animal products — making our mushroom risotto fully vegan and suitable for many different diets.
+An original mushroom risotto recipe is not vegan because it contains, among other things, cheese.
+In our version of the classic, we avoid any animal ingredients so that our mushroom risotto is vegan and therefore suitable for many diets.

-If you want your vegan mushroom risotto to be higher in protein, you can stir in a little neutral Vetain protein powder just before serving.
-Keep in mind that the powder absorbs moisture and will make the sauce less creamy, so feel free to add a bit more broth to balance it out.
+If you would like your mushroom risotto (vegan) to contain more protein, you can stir in some neutral protein powder from Vetain shortly before serving.
+Please note that the powder binds moisture and the sauce becomes less creamy.
+So feel free to add a little more broth.

-Risotto rice is naturally gluten-free; however, it’s still a good idea to look for a “gluten-free” label, as cross-contamination can occur during processing.
-You should also make sure that other ingredients, such as vegetable broth, are gluten-free.
-That way, your mushroom risotto can be both vegan and gluten-free!
+Risotto rice is generally gluten-free, but it can still make sense to look for a “gluten-free” label, as cross-contamination can occur during processing.
+You should also make sure that the other ingredients such as vegetable broth etc. are gluten-free.
+Then your mushroom risotto can be vegan AND gluten-free!